meshiv5/insta-clone/README.md

  Instagram Clone is Replica of one of the biggest social media platform Instagram , in my version of instagram you can do everything from signing up to talking to friends posting photos , following each other and many more such features all built solely by me .

+## Important Notification
+- Backend is Currently Not Deployed So Yo Have TO Run Backend Locally On PORT:8080 Check Backend Folder For More Details On How To Use

 ## Features